-The purpose of zoning is to control the use and the intensity of use of land.
-Zoning dictates the overall size of buildings and their relationship to their site and surrounding properties.
-It determines allowable height, lot occupancy, setback, and roof structures, as well as the number of dwelling units and off-street parking spaces.
+Zoning controls the use and the intensity of use of land; the overall size of buildings and their relationship to their site and surrounding properties; and allowable height, lot occupancy, setback, and roof structures, as well as the number of dwelling units and off-street parking spaces.
 Zoning regulations were in place long before historic preservation laws were adopted, and there are contradictions between them.
 Indeed, they operate as parallel systems of law with different decision makers.
-Where zoning confers a clear right, HPRB generally respects that underlying right in reviewing a proposed design.
-This means that HPRB’s design review process is unlikely to preserve original features of the rear of a property, or its scale and massing, if the owner is proposing a large addition that meets zoning requirements.
+Where zoning confers a clear right, the DC Historic Preservation Review Board (HPRB) generally respects that underlying right in reviewing a proposed design.
+This means that the HPRB is unlikely to require preservation of original features at the rear of a property if a proposed addition meets zoning requirements.

 The conflict between zoning and historic preservation in row house neighborhoods such as Mount Pleasant has recently been highlighted by the controversy surrounding “pop-ups” and “pop-backs,” additions of full floors visible from the street and large additions to the rear of houses.
-As of June 26, 2015, owners of houses zoned R-4 (including most of our historic district) may not develop more than two units “as a matter of right.”
-This represents a major change from the regulations in force since 1958 which allowed of-right conversions of houses to apartment houses of 3 or more units as long as there was 900 square feet of lot size per unit.
-Under the new regulations, conversions to more than two units may be approved by the Board of Zoning Adjustment (BZA) if additional conditions are met for “special exception” relief, but the new rules also allow BZA to waive or modify some of these new conditions.
-Conversions outside the new limitations may only be approved as variances.
-(See Here for more Information)
+As of June 26, 2015, owners of houses zoned RF-1 (including most of our historic district) may not develop more than two units “as a matter of right.”
+Previously, regulations in force since 1958 allowed of-right conversions of houses to apartment houses of 3 or more units as long as there was 900 square feet of lot size per unit.
+Conversions to more than two units may be approved by the Board of Zoning Adjustment (BZA) if additional conditions are met for “special exception” relief.
+Conversions outside current limitations may only be approved as variances.
+(See here for more information)

 The new rules are complicated and resulted from a voluminous case before the HMP and other Mount Pleasant residents testified before the Zoning Commission and presented petitions with 555 signatures in favor of limiting conversions to two units.